The following professionals lent their expertise to this article:

 Student Support: FAQs About CNA Programs

-The profiles above offer a good look at different means of funding your online nursing assistant training, but they’ve likely raised a number of other questions.
+Many funding options exist for CNA training, but you may have questions.
 For additional help, here are the answers to four of the most often-asked questions by prospective CNA students.

 Will financial aid pay for CNA classes?

-Financial aid can help pay for your CNA program, even potentially paying for your CNA education entirely.
-We’ve mentioned several times in this guide that the most common types of financial aid available include scholarships, grants, work-study, and employer tuition reimbursement.
+Yes.
+Financial aid can help pay for your CNA program, and can even pay for your CNA education entirely.

 You’ll have to do some research to dig out any and all funding opportunities that are out there.
 The good news is that you won’t have to go it alone.
 Start by contacting the financial aid offices at the schools you’re considering.
 They’ll be able to fill you in on most all potential aid resources you’re eligible for.
 You may also be eligible for student loans, although you’ll find that most lenders will only provide loans to students in CNA classes that award college credits.